kjolley/BIGSdb/README.txt

 v1.49.1: *Fix for lincodes.pl for use with latest version of PDL module.
          *Improved layout of site user registration and admin pages.
-         *Users can now upload their own genomes using .tar.gz or .tar files (not just .zip files) in Genome Comparator and related plugins. v1.49.0: *Automated generation of personal API keys.
+         *Users can now upload their own genomes using .tar.gz or .tar files (not just .zip files) in Genome Comparator and related plugins.
+         *New option to export LIN code prefixes of different lengths in Export plugin. v1.49.0: *Automated generation of personal API keys.
          *Use LINcodes to identify closest profiles and genomes on profile info page.